Alaska Nurse Practice Act: Facility Guide

 As a facility leader, it’s important to learn how to apply provisions in the NPA to enforce accurate care protocols.
 In this article, we’ll provide an overview of the Alaska NPA and provide tips to promote compliance among your staff.

-Alaska Nurse Practice Act at a Glance
+Alaska Nurse Practice Act: Purpose

 The Alaska NPA outlines a set of provisions that define credentialing processes, professional standards, and scope of practice guidelines.
+These rules and regulations apply to all nursing professionals, including CNAs, LPNs, RNs, and APRNs.
 The primary purpose of these provisions is to protect patients from unsafe or inappropriate nursing care.
-The table below summarizes components of the NPA that may be most relevant to your facility and staff.

-Summary of the Alaska NPA
+Summary of the Alaska Nurse Practice Act

 Legal Authorities Alaska Statutes: